8 Tips for Starting A Small Business

 - Are you aware of your obligations to existing employees if any?

 - If a lease is involved can this be transferred into your name?

 Having a good understanding of the history of the business and current trends and economic conditions will give you some indication of the current value and future prospects of the business.

 Analyzing the financial records is critical to the decision making process.
 This will help you determine the ongoing viability of the business.
-Be sure to look at sales, cost of sales, expenses, overheads, liabilities, product liabilities and warranty obligations.
+Be sure to look at sales, cost of sales, expenses, overheads, liabilities, product liabilities, and warranty obligations.
 Also look at trends both in terms of sales, customer retention, employee retention along with industry trends.

-Beware of a business owner selling the business who states – “I don’t put everything through the books because I take cash out of the business.”
+Beware of a business owner selling a small business who states – “I don’t put everything through the books because I take cash out of the business.”
 Ask yourself what might they be hiding.
 Your bank or financier will certainly not care – they will only look at the financial records as they are presented.
 They will not take into consideration any cash arrangements – they will only be interested in declared income and expenses.

-An Existing Business is for sale for a reason.
+An Existing Small Business is for sale for a reason.
 Make sure you know what that reason is!

 6. Buying a Franchise

-Buying a franchise means that you have bought the right to a business system, run that business and sell a prescribed product or service.
-While a franchise teaches proven systems and processes, not all franchises are viable and buying a franchise does not automatically guarantee success.
+Buying a franchise means that you have bought the right to a business system, run that business, and sell a prescribed product or service.
+While a franchise teaches proven systems and processes, not all franchises are viable, and buying a franchise does not automatically guarantee success.